 These Chewy Pumpkin Cookies aren't just for Halloween, you can enjoy them all season long!

 The center of the cookies are rich and chewy.
 The edges crisp and buttery.
 You'll want to make a double batch.
 They freeze great!

 Easy Caramel Apples

 What will you top your caramel apples with?
-Chopped nuts are a classic, but don’t be afraid to think outside the box.
-Crushed Heath bars, mini chocolate chips, sprinkles, and even shredded coconut are all creative and delicious options.
+For this easy recipe you can choose chopped nuts, crushed Heath bars, mini chocolate chips, sprinkles, and even shredded coconut are all creative and delicious options.

-Pin this list of Easy Halloween Party Foods, so you'll have a menu plan for your celebration this year!
+Pin this list of the BEST Halloween Party Food ideas, so you'll have a menu plan for your celebration this year!